sroracle/apkfoundry/docs/gitlab-ci.rst

 * Since GitLab runner only allows uploading artifacts from within ``GIT_CLONE_PATH``, a symlink ``.gl-repos`` is provided in the git repository root pointing to ``REPODEST`` for your convenience.
+* Don't enable shallow cloning unless you know what you're doing!
+It could prevent APK Foundry from determining what to build for a job.
+* **Make sure to disable the "Auto-cancel redundant, pending pipelines" option!** Otherwise, builds may get canceled before they complete just because a new push has been made to the repository.

 Variables
 ---------